hugozanini/meet-the-meeting/README.md

 ## Feedback

 Got feedback or want to report an issue?
 We appreciate your input!
-Visit our [GitHub repository](https://github.com/hugozanini/meet-the-meeting) to share your thoughts.
+Please open an issue in the repo and I'll answer you.

 ## License